Early morning break-ins reported in Bettendorf neighborhood

 Police released surveillance videos of possible suspects in the crimes.

-The city is also reminding all residents to lock their doors, garage doors, and windows along with vehicles.
+The city is also reminding all residents to lock their doors, garage doors, and windows, along with vehicles.

 If anyone has information regarding these incidents, call the Bettendorf Police Department at 563-344-4015, or Crime Stoppers of the Quad Cities at 309-762-9500.